athms/hcprep/README.md

 ```

 ### 4.2 Interacting with the data
-The HCprep also contains a set of functions that allow to easily interact with the locally stored data in BIDS format.
+The HCPrep also contains a set of functions that allow to easily interact with the locally stored data in BIDS format.
 Specifically, each function returns the path of a filetype:

 ```bash